torvalds/linux/Documentation/scheduler/sched-bwc.rst

 everything is good.
 At the same time we have a p(5)p(5) = 0.25% chance both tasks will exceed their quota at the same time (guaranteed deadline fail).
-Somewhere in between there's a threshold where one exceeds and the other doesn't underrun enough to compensate; this depends on the specific CDFs.
+Somewhere in between there's a threshold where one exceeds and the other doesn't underrun eanalugh to compensate; this depends on the specific CDFs.

 At the same time, we can say that the worst case deadline miss, will be